HelloInnovation/HelloInnovation.github.io/README.md

 # Hello Innovation is hiring ruby badasses

+We strive to hire people who love to create amazing products.
+Tell us about any other great skills you bring to the table.

-* Having a written English conversations must be easy for you
+* Having written English conversations must be easy for you
 * Nos somos todos brasileiros, mas **_English is a must-have_**

 ## Desired Qualifications